httpwg/http-extensions/draft-ietf-httpbis-priority.md

 the Priority header field is defined as end-to-end.

-The rationale is that the Priority header field transmits how each response affects the client's processing of those responses, rather than how relatively urgent each response is to others.
-The way a client processes a response is a property associated to that client generating that request.
+The rationale is that the Priority header field transmits how each response affects the user agent's processing of those responses, rather than how relatively urgent each response is to others.
+The way a user agent processes a response is a property associated to that user agent generating that request.
 Not that of an intermediary.
 Therefore, it is an end-to-end property.
 How these end-to-end properties carried by the Priority header field affect the prioritization between the responses that share a connection is a hop-by-hop issue.